4 Hyperparameter Optimization

 4.4.2 Defining Search Spaces with ps

-Table 4.3: Domain Constructors and their resulting Param.
+Table 4.3: Domain Constructors and their resulting Domain.

 Constructor Description Underlying Class